 The surest route to employment as a cinematographer is experience in the entertainment industry.
 Aspiring cinematographers might seek internships on major film or television sets, or they might get their foot in the door by filming instructional videos, commercials or public access television.
 An undergraduate or graduate degree in cinematography, combined with a strong student portfolio, could also lead to a career in this field.
 Additionally, joining a union, like the National Association of Broadcast Employees and Technicians, might better a prospective cinematographer's employment prospects.

-Employment of camera operators was forecast to increase 2% from 2014-2024, according to the BLS.
-States with the highest number of jobs for camera operators in 2015 in California, New York and Texas.
+Employment of camera operators was forecast to increase 8% from 2018-2028, according to the BLS.
+States with the highest number of jobs for camera operators in 2018 in California, New York and Georgia.
 However, there was substantial competition for cinematographer jobs.

 Opportunities for Advancement